-During the period under review, the Company completed two private placements for gross proceeds of \$1,498,750, which includes \$165,000 in flow-through shares, and received \$102,000 upon the exercise of warrants.
-The Company also completed a drill program at La Esperanza, two drill programs at the Nora project, filed an updated technical report on the Brenda project, and conducted a limited IP survey at the Vega project.
+During the period under review, the Company completed one private placement for gross proceeds of \$294,305 and received \$15,000 upon the exercise of warrants.
+The Company also conducted geophysical surveys at its BC projects.

 FINANCIAL INSTRUMENTS AND RISK MANAGEMENT